-Magical Urbino, perched on a remote hill and proud custodian of three works by Piero della Francesca
+Magical Urbino, perched on a remote hill and proud custodian of three masterworks of Piero della Francesca

 The Gonzaga in Mantua, from Mantegna’s Camera degli Sposi to Giulio Romano’s mischievous Mannerism in Palazzo Te